MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 ready for use with third-party applications, or directly within *MRtrix3* if users prefer to keep their data organised in this way.

-However, any *MRtrix3* applications that manipulates the DW gradient table in any way (for example, using the ``-grad`` or ``-fslgrad`` option) will perform a number of sanity checks and modifications to the information in the DW gradient table, depending on the nature of the operation, and its original format.
+However, any *MRtrix3* application that manipulates the DW gradient table in any way (for example, using the ``-grad`` or ``-fslgrad`` option) will perform a number of sanity checks and modifications to the information in the DW gradient table, depending on the nature of the operation, and its original format.
+This includes applications such as :ref:`mrconvert`, :ref:`mrinfo`, :ref:`mrcat`, and other most obvious DW-specific applications such as :ref:`dwi2tensor` and :ref:`dwi2fod`.

 The specific steps performed by *MRtrix3* include: